Understanding the UCC: Everything You Need to Know

 UCC Article 3 provides rules for negotiable financial instruments, including drafts and promissory notes.
 Drafts can be used to provide payment to a third party, and a note is proof that one person owes a debt to another.

 Article 4 of the UCC provides a framework for collections and bank deposits.
 In this article, you can find a variety of rules for using checks, which are an important component of daily commerce.
 In 1989, Article 4A was added to the UCC to govern electronic fund transfers between banks.
 Article 4A outlines rules both for the bank sending the transfer and the recipient institution.

 Article 5 of the UCC covers letters of credit.
 When a creditor issues credit to a borrower, Article 5 requires the creditor to provide the borrower with a document proving the credit.
 Article 6 provides rules for bulk sales.
 The purpose of this section is to provide protection for creditors that work with businesses that sell stock merchandise.
 Without these rules, it would be possible for a business to make a bulk sale and flee with the profits, damaging the creditor.

 The three remaining UCC articles include Article 7, which outlines rules for documents of tile, including bills of lading and warehouse receipts; Article 8, which governs investment securities; and Article 9, which institutes rules for secured transactions.

 If you need help understanding the UCC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.